Autocratic Leadership Advantages And Disadvantages

 Clear Line Of Sight

-When an autocratic leader is in charge, the vision of the leader is strongly projected onto subordinates or employees.
+When an autocratic leader is in charge, the leader’s vision is strongly projected onto subordinates or employees.

 There is no home for confusion to even breathe regarding the direction towards which everyone is supposed to move.